Slicer/teem/README.txt

 See above.
 This preamble should appear on all released files.
 Full text of the Simple Library Usage License (SLUL) should be in the file "LICENSE.txt" in the "src" directory.
-The SLUL is the GNU Lesser General Public License, plus an exception statement that means that statically-linked binaries that use parts of Teem without being covered by the SLUL (the SLUL stops being a reciprocal license in that case).
+The SLUL is the GNU Lesser General Public License, plus an exception: statically-linked binaries that link with Teem can be destributed under the terms of your choice, with very modest provisions.

 =============== How to compile